Meet The Team

 A graduate of Myerscough College, Maria obtained her BSc (hons) in Veterinary Nursing in 2013.
 Maria joined the team in January 2014, after working in several veterinary practices in Cornwall and the Manchester area.
 In June 2016 Maria completed her City and Guilds certificate in “Veterinary Nursing of Exotic Species and British Wildlife’’.

-Maria currently has Kiki the cat, four guinea pigs (Rupert, Alfie, Emily and Harry) and several tropical fish.
+Maria currently has Kiki the cat, five guinea pigs (Emily, Harry, Fleur, George and Toby) and several tropical fish.

 Martyn Brophy- RVN,C&G Cert VNES